zeebonk/BooleanTextMatch/README.md

 Implementation
 --------------

-The interpreter is implemented as a simple LR parser and gets fed by a simple lexer, which converts the raw input string into tokens.
+The interpreter is implemented as a simple LR parser and gets fed by a basic lexer, which converts the raw input string into tokens.

-The parser, based on the reduction rules, converts the tokens into a LINQ expressions tree.
-When parsing is done, the GetExpression method can be used to compile the LINQ expression tree and return it as a Func<string, bool>.
+The parser, based on the reduction rules, reduces the tokens into a LINQ expressions tree.
+When parsing is done, the GetCompiledExpression method can be used to compile the LINQ expression tree and return it as a 'Func<string, bool>'.